projectara/greybus-spec/source/device_class.rst

 Greybus Battery Total Capacity Response
 """""""""""""""""""""""""""""""""""""""
-The Greybus battery total capacity response contains the status byte and a 4-byte value that represents the total capacity of the battery being controlled, in mAh as defined in table :num:`table-battery-total-capacity-response`.
+The Greybus battery total capacity response contains a 4-byte value that represents the total capacity of the battery being controlled, in mAh as defined in table :num:`table-battery-total-capacity-response`.

 .. figtable::
     :nofig: